corda/corda-docs-portal/content/en/platform/corda/4.4/enterprise/node/operating/clientrpc.md

 More specifically, the behaviour in the second case is a bit more subtle:

-* Any RPC calls that do not have any side-effects (e.g. `nodeInfo`) will be retried automatically across reconnections.
+* Any RPC calls that do not have any side effects (e.g. `nodeInfo`) will be retried automatically across reconnections.
 This will work transparently for application code that will not be able to determine whether there was a reconnection.
 These RPC calls will remain blocked during a reconnection and will return successfully after the connection has been re-established.
-* Any RPC calls that do have side-effects, such as the ones invoking flows (e.g. `startFlow`), will not be retried and they will fail with `CouldNotStartFlowException`.
+* Any RPC calls that do have side effects, such as the ones invoking flows (e.g. `startFlow`), will not be retried, and they will fail with `CouldNotStartFlowException`.
 This is done in order to avoid duplicate invocations of a flow, thus providing at-most-once guarantees.
 Application code is responsible for determining whether the flow needs to be retried and retrying it, if needed.